Zoro Homepage

 Wing Nuts

 With wings on opposite sides of the body, wing nuts allow for manual turning and installation.
-Frequently used where the nut needs to be removed and retightened often.
+They are frequently used where the nut needs to be removed and retightened often.

 Castle Nuts